Showing posts with label adulteration. Show all posts

 Creatinine: Creatinine is a natural substance found in urine.
 It is created when muscle tissue breaks down and is eliminated from the body through the kidneys.
 Typically, the concentration of creatinine in urine falls within the range of 20 to 400 mg/dL.
 However, levels outside of this range can indicate factors such as excessive fluid intake, renal failure, diet, or various other medical conditions.

-Specific Gravity: Specific gravity (SG) is a measure of the density of a liquid compared to the density of water.
+Specific gravity (SG) is a measure of the density of a liquid compared to the density of water.
 It helps determine the concentration of dissolved particles in a urine sample.
 A decrease in SG values may be attributed to factors like excessive fluid intake,

 Adulteration —Adding a substance to a specimen after it has been collected.
 The product added is designed to mask the presence of, or chemically destroy, the drug or drug metabolite that the specimen may contain.
 An adulterant product may be added with the intention of adversely affecting the testing reagents.